Vegan harira may be inspired by tradition, but it’s definitely not traditional—especially with those noodles added. But man, is it good.

 I first learned of Harira from my friend Aziz Mtoua, a Casablanca native.
 It’s the soup you eat to break the fast of Ramadan, and he always makes it with lamb.
 Which, for me, is not going to work.
 (I think you either grow up with lamb or you don’t eat it.)

 So when I saw this version from my go-to vegan cookbook—Isa Does It, a truly genius volume from Isa Chandra Moskowitz—I had to give it a try.
-Of course, it’s wonderful when you can perfect late summer eggplant and tomatoes.
-But because you cook the eggplant in a way that helps it dissolve, you basically are getting the texture and the marvelous benefits of eggplant (fully explained at this link), along with its subtle just-a-little-sweet taste—so you can make it with winter eggplant and it will still be awesome.
+Of course, it’s wonderful when you can perfect late summer eggplant and tomatoes (for a comprehensive guide to how to grow eggplant, check out this post from the good folks at Happy DIY Home).
+But because you cook the eggplant in a way that helps it dissolve, you basically are getting the texture and the marvelous benefits of eggplant, along with its subtle just-a-little-sweet taste—so you can make it with winter eggplant and it will still be awesome.
 It’s wonderfully warming in a chilly Michigan January.

 As Isa says, the noodles are wildly untraditional.
 And, as I said, man, are they good.